johnathanchiu/middle-out-compression/README.md

 # Middle-Out-Compression

-Middleout Compression is a novel lossless entropy encoder.
+Middleout Compression is a novel compression algorithm that presents a proof of concept to increase compression ratios for LZ77 based compressors.

 This algorithm uses top-down and left-right compression simultaneously.